hrishioa/hrishioa.github.io/_posts/2016-02-11-decapitating-raspberry-pis-with-nomohead.md

 I live in a [university](http://www.yale-nus.edu.sg/), where the routers refuse to give you any kind of access that would help you locate your pi, much less talk to it.
 This means that every time I power up my Pi, I need to find the nearest 'head' so I can get the IP (no static IPs.
 None.).

-There are a number of workarounds for this, including using a DNS service to having the Pi display it on a small set of seven-segments, but I've settled on one for now (the link is below).
+There are a number of workarounds for this, including using a DNS service to having the Pi display it on a small set of seven-segments, but I've settled on one for now (the link is below), and it solves most of my problems.

 It's a little script that is easy to install, lets the Pi boot up, and then [dweets](http://dweet.io) the ngrok address and ip to a preset id.
 It's come in handy more than once, and I'm thinking this is going to help you quite a bit, especially if you go to hackathons and have no idea what the wifi situation will be like.